k-time/decision-bot/README.md

 *fight_finder.py*|Searches and pulls fight data from [mmadecisions.com](http://mmadecisions.com/) using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
 *decision_bot.py*|Runs the bot on Reddit.
 *notify_account.py*|Notifies my personal account of DecisionBot's status.
-Bash scripts|Used for running DecisionBot continuously on server.
-*config.yaml*|Various configurations in YAML format.
+*config.yaml*| YAML configs for the bot.
-*commented.txt*|List of recent comments that triggered DecisionBot.
+*commented.txt*|List of recent comment ids that triggered the bot.
 *nicknames.txt*|List of common nicknames and name misspellings.
-*rematches.txt*|Correctly adjusted rematch numbers.
+*rematches.txt*|Correctly adjusted rematch numbers (if there was a finished fight, the rematch numbers need to be adjusted).

 ## Praise
 * *["This is one of the coolest and most useful bots I've seen on Reddit.
 True story."](https://www.reddit.com/r/MMA/comments/6656t9/this_legend_returns_saturday/dgfyzqz/?context=3)*